Regression Discontinuity Designs Under Interference: Introduction

-To our knowledge, the only works that address interference in RDDs are \citet{aronow17}, \citet{yongcai}, and \citet{borusyak2024}. \citet{aronow17} propose a difference-in-means estimator for the average treatment effect near the cutoff under a local randomization assumption.
-In contrast, our approach provides an identification and estimation strategy for direct and spillover effects within the continuity-based framework. \citet{yongcai} analyzes a linear-in-means model where a unit's neighborhood consists of units with scores within a specified radius from that unit's score.
-Our framework instead defines interference sets based on a specified network structure rather than proximity in the score space, and does not impose parametric restrictions on the outcome model.
-However, unlike linear-in-means models, which allow interference to decay with path distance, our framework restricts spillovers to occur only within the interference set.
-Moreover, we formalize interference as a multiscore RDD, defining causal effects conditional on individual and neighborhood scores, whereas \citet{yongcai} focuses on direct and spillover effects for units at the cutoff.
-Finally, \citet{borusyak2024} studies RDDs where units’ treatment status is an aggregate across multiple discontinuity events, including the case of spillover from such events.
-Their estimation method recovers a local marginal effects of changing the treatment of lower-level units on the upper-level units' outcome.
-In contrast, our formalization of interference as a multi-score RDD accommodates a richer set of direct and spillover effects, albeit with greater methodological complexity.
+To our knowledge, the only works that address interference in RDDs are \citet{aronow17}, \citet{yongcai}, and \citet{borusyak2024}. \citet{aronow17} propose a difference-in-means estimator for the average direct effect near the cutoff under a local randomization assumption.
+In contrast, our approach provides an identification and estimation strategy for direct and indirect effects within the continuity-based framework. \citet{yongcai} analyzes a linear-in-means model where a unit's neighborhood consists of units with scores within a specified radius from that unit's score.
+Our framework instead defines interference sets based on a specified network structure rather than proximity in the score space, and does not impose linear-in-means assumptions on the potential outcome model.
+However, unlike linear-in-means models, which allow interference to decay with path distance, our framework restricts interference only within the interference set.
+Moreover, we formalize interference as a multiscore RDD, defining causal effects conditional on individual and neighborhood scores at boundaries where the effective treatment changes discontinuously, whereas \citet{yongcai} focuses on the linear-in-means direct and spillover coefficients, which are functions of the individual score evaluated at the cutoff.
+Finally, \citet{borusyak2024} studies RDDs where units’ treatment status is an aggregate across multiple discontinuity events.
+Their estimation method recovers in a simple way a local marginal effects of changing the treatment of lower-level units on the upper-level units' outcome.
+In contrast, our formalization of interference as a multiscore RDD accommodates a richer set of direct and spillover effects, albeit with greater methodological complexity.

 The paper is organized as follows: Section \ref{sec:framework} introduces the notation and methodological framework; Section \ref{sec:identification} illustrates our identifying assumptions and results; Section \ref{sec:estimation} describes our estimation method; Section \ref{sec:simulation} includes the simulation study; Section \ref{sec:empirical} provides the empirical illustration; and Section \ref{sec:conclusion} concludes.